-Section V. Elections will occur in the following order: President, Vice President, Treasurer, Marketing Director, Secretary, and Training Program Coordinator.
+Section V. Elections will occur in the following order: President, Vice President, Treasurer, Fundraising Director, Social Chair, Secretary, and Training Program Coordinator.

 Section VI.
 In the event of a tie, the current E-Board will determine the result of the election by a majority vote.
 If a current E-Board member is involved in the tie for the new position, he/she cannot take place in the vote by the E-Board.
 If a tie results from the E-Board vote, follow the tiebreaker protocol laid out in…